barsdeveloper/tank/README.md

 - Cassandra/ScyllaDB (Coming soon)
 - More to be decided...

-## Design Goals
+## Mission Objectives
-- Async-first API
+- Async-first API - fire and forget.
-- Simple workflow - no hidden or complex queries
+- Simple workflow - every query is visible on your tactical map.
-- Extensible driver system
+- Extensible driver system - swap databases like changing magazines mid-battle.
-- Works with both SQL and NoSQL
+- SQL and NoSQL support: one tank, all terrains.
-- Rich type support with automatic conversions
+- Rich type arsenal with automatic conversions.
-- Optional appender API for high-performance bulk inserts
+- Optional appender API for high caliber bulk inserts.

-## Non goals
+## No-fly zone
 - No schema migrations
-- No implicit joins (no entities as fields, foreign keys are explicit)
+- No implicit joins (no entities as fields, every alliance is signed)
-- No complex query builder (use raw sql instead, type conversion is still supported)
+- No complex query builder (write raw SQL and take full credit)

 ## Getting started
-1) Add tank to your project
+1) Arm your cargo
 ```sh
 cargo add tank
 ```

-2) Add a database driver crate
+2) Choose your ammunition
 ```sh
 cargo add tank-duckdb
 ```

-3) Declare a entity
+3) Define unit schematics
 ```rust
 use std::borrow::Cow;
 use tank::{Entity, Executor, Result};